-In the opinion of Bond Counsel for the Bonds, based upon an analysis of existing laws, regulations, rulings and court decisions, interest on the Bonds (collectively, the "Federally Tax-Exempt Bonds") is excludible from gross income for federal income tax purposes and interest on the Federally Tax-Exempt Bonds is not a specific item of tax preference for purposes of the federal alternative minimum tax.
+In the opinion of Bond Counsel for the Bonds, based upon an analysis of existing laws, regulations, rulings and court decisions, interest on the Series A Bonds (the "Federally Tax-Exempt Bonds") is excludible from gross income for federal income tax purposes and interest on the Federally Tax-Exempt Bonds is not a specific item of tax preference for purposes of the federal alternative minimum tax imposed on individuals.
+For tax years beginning after December 31, 2022, interest on the Federally Tax-Exempt Bonds may affect the federal alternative minimum tax imposed on certain corporations.
 Bond Counsel for the Bonds is also of the opinion that interest on the Bonds is exempt from income taxation by the Commonwealth and the Bonds are exempt from ad valorem taxation by the Commonwealth and any of its political subdivisions.